-Yes, very good treatments are now available to almost all adults with hep C (in Australia) who have a Medicare Card.
+Yes, very good new treatments are now available to everyone with hep C in Australia (over 18 years) who has a Medicare Card.
 These treatments give a 95% chance of cure (getting rid of your hep C).

 Do I have to pay for treatment?